-The Commission will be formally launched in March 2017.
+The Commission was launched in March 2017.
 It will publish its Key Findings in July 2017 with a final report published in September 2017.

 Nearly a decade after the global financial crisis, and in the wake of the Brexit vote, it is increasingly recognised by businesses and policymakers that the UK needs new economic thinking and practices, if it is to overcome its problems of stagnant productivity and gross regional disparities in economic performance.
 After becoming Prime Minister in July 2016 Theresa May established the Department for Business, Energy and Industrial Strategy and in January 2017 the government published a green paper on industrial strategy.